 We obtain information from various sources.
 The primary source of information was the trial balance (TB) taken from Sage.
-This provided the base income and cost values and categorises costs based on their nature.
-Supplementary information for use in the revenue analysis and to help with cost allocations were obtained from our billing system, MECOMS.
+This provided the base income and cost information categorised based on the nature of the income or cost.
+Supplementary information for use in the revenue analysis and to help with cost allocations was obtained from our billing system, MECOMS.